 Beyond the beaches, the surrounding areas of Indiana Dunes offer stunning scenery, top-tier cuisine, boutique retail experiences, and great accommodations.
 From engaging museums and cozy B&Bs to fun-filled shopping and outdoor adventures, Indiana Dunes Country sure packs a punch.

-An Art-Focused Community
+An Art-Centric Community

 Chesterton’s renowned European Market is a must-visit, with fresh fruits and vegetables, jewelry, art, and gifts.
 This eclectic downtown scene also includes a local winery, an antiquarian bookseller, and local-owned restaurants.